 Columbus DUI Lawyer

 Are you facing DUI charges in Columbus, Ohio?
 A strong, vigorous defense can be the difference between time behind bars and walking away with your future intact.
-That’s why you shouldn’t hesitate to call the Columbus DUI lawyers at Koenig & Owen for immediate legal assistance.
+That’s why you shouldn’t hesitate to call the Columbus DUI lawyers at James D. Owen, LLC for immediate legal assistance.

 We’re here to help you when you need it most.
 Our Columbus law firm offers a free consultation so contact us today to set up a time to discuss your DUI/OVI case.

 - 1 How Will a Criminal Defense Lawyer Help Me If I’m Facing DUI Charges in Columbus?

 - 2 Overview of DUI Laws in Columbus, OH

 - 3 What Are the Penalties For Operating a Vehicle Under the Influence in Ohio?

 - 4 Defending Against DUI Charges in Columbus